 Jonah Brucker-Cohen, Ph.D., is an award winning artist, researcher, and writer.
 He received his Ph.D. in the Disruptive Design Team of the Networking and Telecommunications Research Group (NTRG), Trinity College Dublin.
-He is an Assistant Professor of Digital Media and Networked Culture in the department of Journalism and Media Studies at Lehman College (City University of New York – CUNY).
+He is an Associate Professor of Digital Media and Networked Culture in the department of Journalism and Media Studies at Lehman College (City University of New York – CUNY).
+He is a visiting artist at Cornell Tech, NYC.
 He was a Designer in Residence at the New York Hall of Science in 2020.
-He was a dedicated mentor and office hours mentor at NEW INC , a division of the New Museum in NYC, for 2019/2020.
+He is a dedicated mentor and office hours mentor at NEW INC , a division of the New Museum in NYC.
 He is also Executive Vice President at Lively Event, Inc. He has previously taught as Adjunct Assistant Professor at Parsons MFA in Design & Technology and Parsons School of Art, Design, History, and Theory (ADHT) from 2010 to 2014, Media, Culture, Communication dept of NYU Steinhardt School of Culture Education and Human Development (2009, 2010, 2011), NYU’s Interactive Telecommunications Program (ITP) (2007, 2008), and Trinity College’s MsC in Interactive Digital Media (2003, 2004).
 From 2001-2004 he was a Research Fellow in the Human Connectedness Group at Media Lab Europe and from 2006-2007 he was an R&D OpenLab Fellow at Eyebeam Center for Art and Technology in New York City.
 He received his Masters from ITP in 1999 and was an Interval Research Fellow from 1999-2001.
 He also served as the Art Gallery chair for the SIGGRAPH 2016 Art Gallery in Anaheim, California.

 Jonah’s work and thesis focuses on the theme of “Deconstructing Networks” which includes 100s of projects that critically challenge and subvert accepted perceptions of network interaction and experience.